4RK4N/zeppos_watchdrip_timer_wf/README.md

  # ZeppOS Watchface for Watchdrip for GTS4mini, Falcon, Band 7 and GTR4

- # As I moved to a WearOS watch the peoject won't recieve any further updates from me.
-Anyone can fork it and change it in any way they like if they feel the beed to have it live on on someone's wrist.
+ # As I moved to a WearOS watch the project won't recieve any further updates from me.
+Anyone can fork it and change it in any way they like if they feel the need to have it live on on someone's wrist.

  <p align="center">
  <img src="https://github.com/4RK4N/zeppos_watchdrip_timer_wf/blob/b77f52999dbc1599ebe5a3f0775680b3a0f3ec48/assets/gts4mini/images/preview.png" alt="Watchface preview"/>